Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Choice of the GNMDC coupling function and inflationary models

 \subsubsection{The Starobinsky model}

-The potential for the Starobinsky model, in the Einstein frame, is given by \beq V(\phi)=V_0 \left(1-e^{-\sqrt{2/3}\,\phi/\Mpl}\right)^2 \eeq In the minimal setup, the Starobinsky model leads to the best fit value of $n_s$ and a very small value of $r$, thereby sitting at the so-called sweet spot of the Planck + BICEP allowed constraints.
-When we modify this minimal setup with the addition of a monomial GNMDC function with an appropriate amplitude, it inevitably shifts the values of both $n_s$ and $r$ from their optimal best fit values.
-We study the Starobinsky setup in presence of the GNMDC monomial function of the form $G_{5\phi_0} = -\frac{1}{2}A_0 \phi^4$, and as we can see from figure \ref{ps}, increasing the strength of the monomial term leads to rendering the model inconsistent with the CMB observations.
-From our earlier discussion in section \ref{our-approach}, the presence of the monomial term in the GNMDC function is essential to avoid any superluminal propagation of scalar modes, we find that the Starobinsky model together with GNMDC is not a suitable scenario to work with.
+The potential for the Starobinsky model, in the Einstein frame, is given by \beq V(\phi)=V_0 \left(1-e^{-\sqrt{2/3}\,\phi/\Mpl}\right)^2 \eeq In the minimal setup, the Starobinsky model leads to the best-fit value of $n_s$ and a very small value of $r$, thereby sitting at the so-called sweet spot of the Planck + BICEP allowed constraints.
+When we modify this minimal setup with the addition of a monomial GNMDC function with an appropriate amplitude, it inevitably shifts the values of both $n_s$ and $r$ from their optimal best-fit values.
+We study the Starobinsky setup in presence of the GNMDC monomial function of the form $\theta_0(\phi)=A_0 \phi^4$, and as we can see from figure \ref{ps}, increasing the strength of the monomial term leads to rendering the model inconsistent with the CMB observations.
+From our earlier discussion in section \ref{our-approach}, the presence of the monomial term in the GNMDC function is essential for a consistent model building and thus, we find that the Starobinsky model together with GNMDC is not a suitable scenario to work with.